Miss Grand Costa Rica 2025

 Miss Grand Costa Rica 2025 was the 2nd edition of Miss Grand Costa Rica pageant, held on 28 August 2025, at the Auditorio Nacional Museo de los Niños, San José, Costa Rica.
 Twenty-five contestants from all 7 provinces of Costa Rica competed for the title.

 The contest was won by a 31-year-old Kristel Gómez, representing the Heredia Province.
-Kristel will represent the country at the Miss Grand International 2025 pageant, to be held in Thailand on 16 October 2025.
+Kristel later represented the country at the Miss Grand International 2025 pageant, held in Thailand on 16 October 2025, but was unplaced.

 The event was hosted by a Costa Rican television personality Adriana Víquez and a Dominican politician and internet personality Bray Vargas.